Looking for more guides from laptopmain.com? Follow us on Facebook for all the latest teardown news.

 When the case was removed, you will be able to access most internal components.

-Note: there is a screw is covering by fragile stickers, if you upgraded the SSD, RAM, HDD and graphics card by yourself, you will void the warranty.
+Note: there is a screw is covering with fragile stickers, if you upgraded the SSD, RAM, HDD and graphics card by yourself, you will void the warranty.

 The heat sink is very strong.

-The MSI GT73VR has three M.2 slots, it is comes with two SSD, so anther SSD can be installed.
+The laptop has three M.2 slots, and it comes with two SSD, so another SSD can be installed.

 There is a heat sink covering the SSD.